aditya4ang/Mean-Stack-Application/readme.md

 # MEAN stack app

-This repo contains the MEAN stack application that is built through  Full Stack Training's MEAN Stack course.
+This repo contains the MEAN stack application.

 Don't forget to run `npm install` to install the dependencies!